RobertDGordon/server-config-parser/README.md

 2. Separate new lines into array, ignore comments
 3. Iterate over each line, replace all spaces, split key/value at =
 4. Convert values to boolean or number(float) and push to object literal

+## TODO:
+- Need to adjust argument parameters to better select multiple args and different filepath